aws-lite/aws-lite/readme.md

 ### Client requests

-The following parameters may be passed with individual client requests; only `service` is required:
+Requests from the bare `aws-lite` client and plugins accept the following parameters; only `service` is required.

 - **`awsjson` (boolean or array)**
-  - Enables AWS-flavored JSON encoding; if boolean, your entire body will be encoded; if an array, the key names specified in the array will be encoded, leaving other keys in normal JSON
+  - Enables AWS-flavored JSON encoding; if boolean, your entire body will be encoded; if an array, the key names specified in the array will be encoded, leaving other keys as normal JSON
   - Do not use this option if you intend to pass your own pre-serialized AWS-flavored JSON in the `payload`
 - **`endpoint` (string) [default = `/`]**
   - API endpoint your request will be made to